-SUEZ recycling and recovery UK employs over 5,600 people, operating across hundreds of sites, and handles in excess of 10 million tonnes of waste materials every year – a significant proportion of the UK’s total waste.
+SUEZ recycling and recovery UK employs over 6,200 people, operating across hundreds of sites, and handles approximately 11 million tonnes of waste materials every year – a significant proportion of the UK’s total waste.

 Through collection, treatment, recycling and logistics operations, it serves more than 30,000 business customers and millions of householders throughout the country.
-Visit Suez to find out more.
+Please visit www.suez.co.uk to find out more.

 SUEZ and OPAL are reimagining playgrounds with sustainability at heart